Los Saicos: History

-Years of activity
+1960s

 The band was formed in the middle class Lince district of Lima in 1964 by guitarist and vocalist, Erwin Flores and drummer, Francisco Guevara, who were just out of high school.
 They asked Roland "El Chino" Carpio, previously of the group Los Steivos to join them on lead guitar and also invited César "Papi" Castrillón, whom they taught to play bass.
 The band attempted to find a lead singer, and they auditioned several, but none proved satisfactory.
 So, they decided to have Erwin Flores and "Papi" Castrillón swap on lead vocals, with Flores singing the more rocking numbers in his rough, guttural voice and Castrillón handling the more melodic songs.
-Initially the name of their band was "Los Sádicos," however, perhaps to avoid being banned for suggesting sadism, they dropped the letter "d" from the name, resulting in "Los Saicos."
+Initially the name of their band was "Los Sádicos" (The Sadists), however, perhaps to avoid being banned for suggesting sadism, they dropped the letter "d" from the name, resulting in "Los Saicos."
 They liked the way the new name suggested not only the popular battery-powered Seiko watch, but also the title of the famous Alfred Hitchcock thriller, Psycho.

 The band began by playing mostly local venues.
 On one occasion they played to a packed crowd as one of the acts on the bill of a show being held at the Tauro Cinema, in which they caught the attention of some of the numerous journalists and music industry executives attending the Association of Music Journalists in Peru, being held at that time in Lima, who were present.
+They were detained several times by the police, mostly for speeding but also for taking a sledgehammer, axe and fake TNT to the railway station for a record cover photo shoot.
 In early 1965, they appeared on the popular TV Show, El Show del Diana on Channel 9.
 They were chosen as "best of the week" and received a recording contract with the DisPerú label.
 The first single that they released for the label featured the songs, "Come On" and "Ana."

 The single became a big hit in Peru.
 Later in 1965, they released the single, "Demolición," which became one of the biggest radio hits on the national charts that year.
 The song featured humorously anarchistic lyrics celebrating the demolition of a railway station.
 Los Saicos, released three more singles for the DisPerú label.
 In 1966, they signed to the larger IEMPSA label and cut one single, "Besando a Otra" / "Intensamente."